Kaziranga University

-Kaziranga University (KU), officially established as The Assam Kaziranga University, is a private university located at Koraikhowa, on the outskirts of city Jorhat in Assam, India.
+Kaziranga University (KU), officially established as The Assam Kaziranga University, is a state private university located at Koraikhowa, on the outskirts of city Jorhat in Assam, India.

 It was established in 2012 through The Assam Kaziranga University Act, 2012 created under Assam Private Universities Act 2007.

 About

 Founded in 2012, The Assam Kaziranga University well known as KU is one of the largest private universities in North-East India.
 The Assam Kaziranga University has been established under the Assam Private University Act No. XII of 2007, offering state-of-the-art education and research relevant to market needs.
 The University has been promoted by the Trust under the banner of The North Eastern Knowledge Foundation (NEKF) and founded in the year 2012 by the Khetan Industrial Group.

 The social sensitivity and responsible entrepreneurship of both the groups have helped them to imbibe a culture of proedification in their endeavour and give back the knowledge and experience to the society that they have gathered over years of service to the nation.

-The TAKU insignia attempts to visualize the guiding mission and driving spirit of the University.
+The TAKU insignia attempts to visualize the guiding mission of the University.
 The one-horned rhino, available nowhere else in the world but the Kaziranga belt, symbolizes uniqueness.
-It also stands for steadfast concentration in one's pursuit, overcoming obstacles of all kind coming in the way.
+It also stands for steadfast concentration in one's pursuit, overcoming obstacles of all kind.

 The one-horned rhino in the logo represents a confident and disciplined lifestyle that is not drifting aimlessly, but is respectfully connected to its roots.
 The sun on the top right corner, the timeless star of life, symbolizes knowledge as the eternal source of enlightenment.
 Overall, the shield is supposed to protect us from the invasion of ignorance in our lifelong pursuit of true knowledge and its humanist applications beyond.

 The golden border hints at the shining glory that rewards every stellar performance upon completion.